Muhd-Naufal/PA2-Project/README.md

 ## Dark Square box ≠ tick box
 ![13](https://user-images.githubusercontent.com/51323038/59567846-a7290e00-90a5-11e9-857f-a903fca3e5cc.PNG)

 Don't be deceived.
 That dark box doesn't mean that the file is selected.
 You must make sure that the file has a tick before proceeding.
+Just click on the box again or twice then the tick should appear.